 A family is comprised of memories.
-As the memories fade from our heads, it’s helpful to have have photographs handy to witness the evolution of your family, and how everybody changes and grows through the years.
+As the memories fade from our heads, it’s helpful to have photographs handy to witness the evolution of your family, and how everybody changes and grows through the years.

 But for most mums, there’s always one person missing: you.

 Why we avoid photographs as mums